-Spearheaded by The Lancet-AUB Commission on Syria's Samer Jabbour and Marian Abouzeid, the Alliance builds on the work of the Commission and observations that the emergent field of research on armed conflict and health could likely benefit from an international collaborative platform to create a community, address the gross under-representation of the Global South, and provide direction and global leadership.
+Spearheaded by a team from The Lancet-American University of Beirut (AUB) Commission on Syria, the Alliance builds on the work of the Commission and observations that there is an important need to build the legitimacy of the field of armed conflict and health, create an international collaborative platform to facilitate collaboration, address the gross under-representation of the Global South, and provide direction and global leadership.